 Wint Wealth’s assets give you a chance to invest in bonds and earn returns of 9-11% per annum.

 These assets are instruments that can provide significant balance to your portfolio.

 Also Read: History of the Mutual Funds Industry in India

 Although mutual funds are safer than stock market investments, their equity involvement makes it risky in the end.

 While mutual funds are considered a lucrative investment choice, you must always look to balance your portfolio.
-Covered bonds offered by Wint Wealth could be a prudent choice for those seeking decent returns as well as investing in an asset which is not as risky as equity mutual funds.
+Market Linked Debentures offered by Wint Wealth could be a prudent choice for those seeking decent returns as well as investing in an asset which is not as risky as equity mutual funds.